ComplexSecurity/knowledge-base/docs/programming/pharwrap.md

 echo $content;
 ```

->[!info]
+!!! info
->A file within a PHAR archive (`myapp.phar`) is being accessed, read, and its content is displayed.
+    A file within a PHAR archive (`myapp.phar`) is being accessed, read, and its content is displayed.
 The internal path (`internal/path/to/file.php`) refers to the file's location within the PHAR archive.

 PHAR files can contain executable PHP code, so there are security implications to consider: